Arcadia-Science/2023-actin-embedding/README.md

 ### 5. Prepare metadata

 We started this analysis with a list of the 50,000 proteins most related to human actin according to protein BLAST.
-Before the ProteinCartography pipeline could be used, we prepared the list of proteins using the `1_prep_metadata.ipynb` notebook from within the `2023-actin-embedding/notebooks` folder using the `2023-actin-embedding` environment.
+Before the ProteinCartography pipeline could be used, we prepared the list of proteins by running the `1_prep_metadata.ipynb` notebook from within the `2023-actin-embedding/notebooks` folder using the `2023-actin-embedding` environment.
 To activate this environment, use the shell command:

 ```
 conda activate 2023-actin-embedding